highchair/artinruins-com/_property/new-england-butt.md

 We are intrigued by what looks like [a new podcast coming all about the history of the New England Butt Company](http://www.nebuttco.com){:target="_blank"}.
 {:.o__tldr}

 ***

+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002_

+It is a complex of two- and three-story, brick structures with flat roofs.
+The northern block (at Pearl Street) is a three-story block notable for its four-story, flat-roof elevator tower at the corner of Pearl and Central streets.
+A vehicular entrance with metal roll top door is offset on the façade (Central Street elevation) and a recessed pedestrian entrance is centrally located on this elevation.
+Window openings have been bricked in and boarded up.
+Modern signage reading **“Harold’s Furniture”** is located at the second-story level of the façade.
+The building’s rear (Rice Street) elevation consists of multiple vehicular entrances along the first story.
+Window openings on this elevation are segmental arch.
+The southern end of this block is lower than the remainder.
+A covered walkway connects this block to a three-and-one-half-story, gable-roof building on the north side of Pearl Street.

+A two-story, flat-roof, concrete block ell connects to the west of the three-story block on Central Street.
+Attached to the west is a two-story brick building with rows of segmental-arch openings (filled in) on the fa9ade and segmental-arch window openings above.

+On June 14, 1896, an English immigrant named William E. Louttit formed a small laundry business, then known as “**Louttit’s Home Hand Laundry**,” in a simple frame building located at Warren Street and Elmgrove Avenue in Providence.
+City directories from the early twentieth century list Louttit’s Home Hand Laundry at 307 Broad Street.
+The company is listed as having locations on Broad, Pearl and Central streets in the 1910s and 1920s.
+The 1919 map identifies the southern portions of the complex as Louttit’s Laundry while the northern half was occupied by **Payton & Kelley Jewelry Factory**.

+During this same period, the company expanded and purchased the former home of the Hathaway Brothers’ **What Cheer Steam Laundry** [at Burgess and Cranston streets]({% link _property/louttit-laundry.md %}) in 1918.
+Louttit Laundry eventually grew to be the largest laundry business in Rhode Island, with approximately 150 employees at the Burgess Street plant and sixteen outlets throughout the state.
+Louttit continued to own the Central Street plant until 1975 when Contenti Properties acquired the site.

+***